Integrating Merchant e-Solutions with Salesforce using Chargent

 - Clear After Successful Charge - Chargent will clear the credit card number, expiration dates, and card security code only after a successful charge occurs for a card.

-- Clear After All Transactions - Chargent will erase the credit card number, expiration date, and card security code after any approved transaction (Charge, Void, Refund) occurs for a card.
+- Clear After All Transactions - Chargent will erase the credit card number, expiration date, and card security code after any transaction (Charge, Void, Refund) occurs for a card.

-- Clear When Token Present - Chargent will erase the credit card number, expiration date, and card security code after any approved transaction (Charge, Void, Refund) for a card only if there is a value in the token field.
+- Clear When Token Present - Chargent will erase the credit card number, expiration date, and card security code after any transaction (Charge, Void, Refund) for a card only if there is a value in the token field.

 - Click Save to commit your changes.